-One of the point I liked about K-Y Duration is that they provide some clear instructions – not something you often find with delay sprays!
+One of the points I liked about K-Y Duration is that they provide some clear instructions – not something you often find with delay sprays!

 Here’s what the instructions tell you:

-- Hold bottle upright 2 to 3 inches from the penis
+- Hold bottle upright two to three inches from the penis.

-- Apply 3 or more sprays, not to exceed 10, to the head and shaft of the penis before intercourse, or use as directed by a doctor.
+- Apply three or more sprays, not to exceed 10, to the head and shaft of the penis before intercourse, or use as directed by a doctor.